Skip to content

 If the UI is just another inbound adapter, you do not need to build an API only for your UI.

-Business rules stay as close to the domain as possible:
+Business rules stay in the domain:

-• value object if possible
+• value object when possible

 • domain service only when the logic exceeds one aggregate